ryanpeach/continuing_education/.github/pull_request_template.md

 - [ ] Use singular nouns for filenames.
 - [ ] Use `-` in filenames instead of spaces.
 - [ ] For any new notes, you need to go back in other notes and link to them using project search.
+- [ ] Put sources on each flashcard.
+Mark AI as the source if you used AI to generate the flashcard.
+These can be revisited later.
+Mark yourself as the source if you wrote the flashcard yourself.